hmoradev/webpack-basic/README.md

 ## Usage

-1. Build the project:
+1. Build and run the project:

-npm run build

-This command will compile the JavaScript source code and generate the bundled files in the `dist` directory.

-2. Start the development server:

 npm run dev

 This command will start a local development server and open the project in your default web browser.
-Any changes you make to the source files will automatically trigger a rebuild, and the changes will be reflected in the browser.
+Any changes you make to the source files will automatically trigger a rebuild, and the changes will be reflected in the browser.It will also compile the JavaScript source code and generate the bundled files in the `dist` directory.

-3. Customize the project:
+2. Customize the project:

 You can modify the source files located in the `src` directory according to your project requirements.
-Update the HTML template (`index.html`), CSS styles (`styles.css`), and JavaScript logic (`app.js`) to build your desired application.
+Update the HTML template (`template.html`), CSS styles (`main.scss`), and JavaScript logic (`index.js`) to build your desired application.

 ## Configuration